hippocrat-dao/hippo-protocol/docs/docs/validators/validator-faq.md

 After a validator is created, HP holders can delegate HP to them, effectively adding stake to the validator's pool.
 The total stake of an address is the combination of HP bonded by delegators and HP self-bonded by the validator.

-From all validator candidates that signaled themselves, the 180 validators with the most total stake are the designated **validators**.
-If a validator's total stake falls below the top 180, then that validator loses its validator privileges.
-The validator cannot participate in consensus or generate rewards until the stake is high enough to be in the top 180.
+From all validator candidates that signaled themselves, the 22 validators with the most total stake are the designated **validators**.
+If a validator's total stake falls below the top 22, then that validator loses its validator privileges.
+The validator cannot participate in consensus or generate rewards until the stake is high enough to be in the top 22.
 Over time, the maximum number of validators may be increased via on-chain governance proposal.

-## Testnet

-### How can I join the testnet?

-The testnet is a great environment to test your validator setup before launch.

-Testnet participation is a great way to signal to the community that you are ready and able to operate a validator.
-For details, see [Join the Public Testnet](../hub-tutorials/join-testnet.md) documentation.

 ## Additional Concepts